koordinator-sh/website/docs/best-practices/colocation-of-spark-jobs.md

 $ helm status --namespace spark-operator koord-spark-operator
 ```

-## Run Spark Applications with Coordinator
+## Run Spark Applications with Koordinator
 Due to the mechanism that Spark driver pod needs a Kubernetes service account to manage executor pods, the service account must be authorized with appropriate permissions.
 Run the following command to create namespace `spark-demo` and service account `spark` before submitting jobs.
 ```
 $ kubectl apply -f examples/spark-jobs/service-account.yaml